© Crown copyright 2021

 Teaching and learning environments

-We have published guidance on working safely during the coronavirus (COVID-19) outbreak which will be relevant to the HE estate.
-This guidance includes advice on carrying out a risk assessment to assess the risk of coronavirus (COVID-19), and the need to protect people who are at a higher risk.
-It points out that the Health and Safety Executive may take action to improve control of workplace risks if needed, for example through the issue of enforcement notices to help secure improvements.
+Guidance on working safely during the coronavirus (COVID-19) outbreak is relevant to the HE estate.
+This guidance points out that the Health and Safety Executive may take action to improve control of workplace risks if needed, for example through the issue of enforcement notices to help secure improvements.

-There is guidance on working safely during the coronavirus (COVID-19) outbreak in the guidance on laboratories and research facilities.
-The same considerations should be applied to laboratory science teaching as well, if it can be done in a way that reduces risks to those using the facilities.
+Find information about working safely during the coronavirus (COVID-19) outbreak in the guidance on laboratories and research facilities.
+The same considerations should be applied to laboratory science teaching as well.

 Libraries Connected has drawn up guidance for public libraries to support reopening which may also be relevant for university libraries.